snowPu/ngx-beautiful-charts/README.md

 I'm willing to work on more charts, please drop a message if you would like something else or have any specific feature requests.

+Please star this repository if you like it :)

 Check out the [wiki](https://github.com/snowPu/ngx-beautiful-charts/wiki) for the full documentation!

 ## Install via NPM